 - Learn 11 places you should not put smoke alarms

-- Replace any that over 8 years old, damaged or has been painted over.
+- Replace any smoke alarms that are over 8 years old, damaged or have been painted over.

 Have a fire escape plan

-Part of saving yourself and family includes having a fire escape plan that all family members know and understand why its’ important.
+Part of saving yourself and your family includes having a fire escape plan that all family members know and understand why it is important.
 Just as you’ve had fire drills in school or sometimes at work, it is wise to have them at home about twice a year.

 Do a “Blindfold Test”

 If you really want to train for a major house fire do a blindfold test; both you and the family members, including the kids.
-The kids will love it.
+In fact, the kids will probably love it.